banisterious/obsidian-charted-roots/docs/planning/report-generator-odt-export.md

 ## Motivation

-**Primary Use Case:** Document merging workflow
+**Primary Use Case:** Editable report export

-Users want to create comprehensive family history documents by combining:
-- Descendant/ancestor reports (text content)
-- Visual tree charts (images)
-- Custom narrative sections

-Currently, users must:
-1. Export reports as Markdown or PDF
-2. Export visual trees separately
-3. Manually combine in an external word processor

-With ODT export, users can:
-1. Export reports as ODT (editable)
-2. Export visual trees as ODT (from Family Chart Export Modal)
-3. Merge documents directly in LibreOffice/Word

-**Secondary Benefits:**
+Users want an editable format for genealogical reports that:
+- Can be opened in word processors (LibreOffice Writer, Microsoft Word)
+- Preserves formatting better than plain Markdown
+- Allows further editing before printing or sharing

+**Benefits:**
 - Editable output format (unlike PDF)
 - Wide software compatibility
-- Preserves formatting better than plain Markdown
+- Preserves formatting (headings, bold, lists)
 - Standard format for document exchange

+**Future Use Case (Deferred):** Document merging workflow

+Combining text reports with visual tree charts requires image embedding, which depends on Visual Tree PDF Enhancements.
+This will be addressed in Phase 4 after pdfmake rendering quality is improved.

 ---